iot-edge-foundation/iot-edge-local-dashboard/README.md

 You can override the filename with this property:

     "fileName": "indexlocal.html"

+When accepted, the filename is shown in the reported twin properties.

 *Note*: if the file can not be found, the default dashboard is for the tempSensor shown.